Semistandard Tableaux for Demazure Characters (Key Polynomials) and Their Atoms: Right key dominated by a given key (from the east)

 \begin{thm}Given $(\lambda, \pi) \in \Lambda_n^+ \times S_n$, let $T \in \mathcal{T}_\lambda$.
 Then $S(T) \leq Y_\lambda(\pi)$ if and only if $T(l,k) \in A_\lambda(T,\pi;l,k)$ for all $(l,k) \in \lambda$.\end{thm}

-In words, to construct a Demazure tableau for $(\lambda, \pi)$: Suppose that the columns to the east and the boxes to the south of the location at hand in its column have been filled in with ``good-so-far'' values.
+This result can be used in a procedure similar to Procedure 7.1 to construct Demazure tableaux for $(\lambda, \pi)$: Suppose that the columns to the east and the boxes to the south of the location at hand in its column have been filled in with ``good-so-far'' values.
 Find and remove the scanning paths originating from those boxes to the south.
 If any of the column bottoms to the east in the remnant tableaux exceed the value of the $\lambda$-key for $\pi$ in the location at hand, then give up.
-Otherwise one is free to choose any of the ``usual'' trial values for the location at hand, provided that one does not exceed the given key value there.
+Otherwise one is free to choose any of the usual values from Proposition 1.1(a) for the location at hand, provided that one does not exceed the given key value there.